 There is a fine line to keeping a healthy pack balance.
 Too many alphas and you have constant fights where everyone has to be locked away from each other (which is why most breeding kennels have individual kennels for every dog).
 To be able to give my dogs a better life and avoid fights, I keep a limited number of dogs and have large “bedrooms” for pairs or groups that are trusted together when not hanging out as a pack under supervision.

 Each bedroom has a bed just big enough for 2 dogs, blankets to burrow under, favorite toys, a potty area, and of course food/water.
-When it is bedtime most often we let the dogs choose which roommate they want to be with often switching up to avoid co-dependency and them becoming over protective of their bestie.
+When it is bedtime most often we let the dogs choose which roommate they want to be with often switching up to avoid co-dependency and them becoming overprotective of their bestie.
 As girls come in heat and often during pregnancy tempers tend to be shorter and the dynamics can very quickly change so we have to also be mindful of the different personalities and needs.

-We considered having solid walls for room dividers but dogs are such social animals they are much quieter and happier when they can see what is going on with the rest the pack.
-For sanitation reasons (intact males pee on everything and puppies love to fling poo) we created a custom underfloor drain system that is easy to wash down as often as needed yet is still comfortable for the dogs unlike wire or concrete.
+We considered having solid walls for room dividers but dogs are such social animals they are much quieter and happier when they can see what is going on with the rest of the pack.
+For sanitation reasons (intact males pee on everything and puppies love to fling poo) we created a custom underfloor drain system that is easy to wash down as often as needed yet is still comfortable for the dogs, unlike wire or concrete.

 Many breeders banish the boys to a shed or outside but we felt it was important for them to still be part of the daily pack living so made compromises to allow that.
-We are blessed our boys actually get along and play well together most the time.
+We are blessed that our boys actually get along and play well together most of the time.